nicfv/psychrolib-npm/README.md

 ### *Library of psychrometric functions to calculate thermodynamic properties of air for JavaScript*

 This creates an npm package for the [PsychroLib](https://github.com/psychrometrics/psychrolib) library.
+Please bring up any issues, bug reports, or feature requests eith PsychroLib directly in the PsychroLib repository.

 ## Links